bishalprasad321/bishalprasad321/README.md

 - 👯 I’m looking to collaborate on Native Android Projects

-- ⚡ Fun fact: If you want to learn other programming languages, avoid choosing PYTHON as your 1st
+- ⚡ Fun fact: If you want to learn different programming languages, avoid choosing PYTHON as your 1st

 - ⚡ Solved 300+ problems on **Leetcode & GFG Practice**